liferay/liferay-docs/discover/portal/articles/business-productivity/creating-simple-applications/01-creating-data-definitions.markdown

 personal sites.

 When new users log in to `list.it`, you want to make it easy for them to build lists.
-To this end, you've pre-defined some common ones--to do lists, shopping lists, and memos.
+To this end, you've pre-defined some common ones-to do lists, shopping lists, and memos.
 To create one of these, all the user has to do is create a new list, choose the predefined data type, and have at it!
 The data definitions that ship with the portal's default site include *To Do*, *Meeting Minutes*,